Pegacraft/TCC1/documents/hll.md

 - `iowrite([val1],[val2],[port])` writes data to an IO port in the game.
 - `print([mode],[A],[B],[C])` writes data to the console. the mode is identical to the mode in the game
 - `ascii([character])` converts a  constant character expression into in-game ascii if available.
-- The specified file should contain source code as well.

 ## Keywords
 Some keywords are defined to reduce boilerplate definitions and should not be overwritten: